-The Seminary's Student Services Office offers Student ID cards during each term.
-Campus publications will announce the time frame when ID Cards can be requested.
+The Los Angeles Campus Student Services Office offers Student ID cards during each term.
+Campus communications will announce the time frame when ID Cards can be requested.
 The cost is ten dollars.
 Student ID cards are not required for any Seminary service/access and are offered simply as a convenience to students for businesses granting student-related discounts.